Generating Proofs

 nargo execute

-Once we have generated our witness, we can generate proof and vk using bb toolkit.
-Use the follwing command to generate the required files:
+Once we have generated our witness, we can generate proof and vk using the bb toolkit.
+Use the following command to generate the required files:

 # To generate proof